microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

    - Update `NameMap` with any new `Command`s (tracked by the `std::set<InternalActionID>`)

 Nested commands will be saved to their own map since they do not have an `InternalActionID`.
 - During `ActionMap`'s population, we must ensure to resolve any conflicts immediately.
-This means that any new `Command`s that generate a name conflicting with a nested command will take priority (and we'll remove the nested comand from its own map).
+This means that any new `Command`s that generate a name conflicting with a nested command will take priority (and we'll remove the nested command from its own map).
 Conversely, if a new nested command conflicts with an existing standard `Command`, we can ignore it because our generation of `NameMap` will handle it.
 - When populating `NameMap`, we must first add all of the standard `Command`s.
 To ensure layering is accomplished correctly, we will need to start from the top-most parent and update `NameMap`.
 As we go down the inheritance tree, any conflicts are resolved by prioritizing the current layer (the child).
 This ensures that the current layer takes priority.
 - After adding all of the standard `Command`s to the `NameMap`, we can then register all of the nested commands.
 Since nested commands have no identifier other than a name, we cannot use the `InternalActionID` heuristic.
 However, as mentioned earlier, we are updating our internal nested command map as we add new actions.
 So when we are generating the name map, we can assume that all of these nested commands now have priority.
 Thus, we simply add all of these nested commands to the name map.
 Any conflicts are resolved in favor of th nested command.